 Adaptation to Climate Change

-Various impacts are being felt by the progression of climate change, such as the frequent occurrence of weather disasters, changes in agricultural practices, and an increase in the number of heat stroke cases.
-The response to climate change needs to include measures to reduce greenhouse gas emissions, as well as to avoid or reduce damage brought on by climate change.
+It is likely that the progression of climate change will have a negative impact on our lives.
+For example, the frequent occurrence of weather disasters, changes in agricultural practices, and an increase in the number of heat stroke cases.
+Our response to climate change needs to include ongoing measures aimed at reducing greenhouse gas emissions, as well as policies for avoiding or reducing damage brought on by climate change.

 As part of its strategy to adapt to climate change, the Kubota Group is implementing a number of initiatives at its business sites and in its products and services.